In English

 Catamaran Tour

-Another attraction that has always shown up on my lists of the best things do in Recife is the trip with Catamaran Tours, a company that offers a few different catamaran tour itineraries along the Capibaribe River.
-My favorite is the one that goes under the city’s main bridges at sunset.
-It’s super nice.
+Another favorite on my list of things to do in Recife is a trip with Catamaran Tours, a company that offers several catamaran itineraries along the Capibaribe River.
+My favorite route goes under the city’s main bridges at sunset—it’s incredible.

-There is also a sporadic route that goes to Ilha de Deus, which isn’t well known by tourists (or even most locals).
-Located a 10-minute drive from the center of Recife, Ilha de Deus (God’s Island) was once called the “Island without God”, due to the lack of infrastructure and to the violence that happened there.
+They also offer an occasional tour to Ilha de Deus, a spot unknown to most tourists (and many locals).
+Just a 10-minute drive from central Recife, Ilha de Deus (God’s Island) was once called the “Island Without God” due to a lack of infrastructure and past violence.

 catamaran tour